HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
 For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf234) section.

+### Presentation Designer - Canvas Context Preview

+=== "Containers"
+    The Canvas Context Preview feature in Presentation Designer lets you preview how presentation templates render with WCM (Web Content Manager) content items.
+Visualizing templates with real data helps you verify layouts and data mapping across different device views before publishing.
+For more information on this feature, refer to [Canvas Context Preview in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/context_preview.md).

+=== "On-Premises"
+    The Canvas Context Preview feature in Presentation Designer lets you preview how presentation templates render with WCM (Web Content Manager) content items.
+Visualizing templates with real data helps you verify layouts and data mapping across different device views before publishing.
+For more information on this feature, refer to [Canvas Context Preview in Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/usage/context_preview.md).

 ### WCM AI Analysis - Additional configuration options for custom AI providers